-After you have created a boolean type objective, when you will set a payoff for a decision tree node, you will be presented with a rounded check button for "Yes/No", or "True/False", "Has/Does not have" or "Contains/Does not contain" as shown in the following screesnhot.
+After you have created a boolean type criterion when you will set a payoff for a decision tree node, you will be presented with a rounded check button for "Yes/No", or "True/False", "Has/Does not have" or "Contains/Does not contain" as shown in the following screenshot.

 Say, you have the following objectives when you look for an apartment for rent